conduktor/testing-docs-archive/docs/features/building-tests/tasks/consumer-task.md

 ## Deserialization support

-When you consume data from Kafka you must specify the deserialization format for the record keys and values.&#x20;
+When you consume data from Kafka you must specify the deserialization format for the record keys and values.

 Currently supported SerDes formats: